dkellerman/bipium/README.md

 - Experimenting with voice commands, not going so well yet

 ## Tech
 - React, Javascript, CSS (styled-components)
 - PIXI.js for visualizer, to allow GPU rendering
 - Metronome implementation inspired by https://github.com/cwilso/metronome
 - create-react-app for UI, deployed to Vercel
 - microsecond time syncing via AudioContext

+The `src/metronome` directory contains an app-indepdent metronome implementation with no library dependencies.